Donaim/miseq-workflow-pres/slides.md

 - How we get a requistion?
 Why we get it?
 - Omit interface descriptions: that's available in SOP's (TODO: provide SOP references/numbers).
 - What are challenges here?
+  - Mundane, I think?
+Mostly, I think, things like typos in the sample names.
 </DRAFT>

 ---